 If you believe that someone is struggling with crippling depression, create a safe and nonjudgmental environment where they can talk about what they’re going through.
 Encourage them to seek professional help and never suggest that they could simply “get over it” if they just wanted to.
 It may help if you look up contact information for health care providers or offer to schedule the appointment and provide a ride, as even these small steps can seem overwhelming to one who is suffering severe depression.

 If you or someone you know is struggling with depression, our staff at NeuroHealth can help you better assess the condition and determine your next steps.
-Serving Arlington Heights and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Mt Prospect, and more – we offer neuropsychological assessments and treatments for patients of all ages.
+Serving Arlington Heights, IL, and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Mt Prospect, and more – we offer neuropsychological assessments and treatments for patients of all ages.
 Give us a call at (847) 499-1604 or contact us online today to schedule an assessment and get started on the path toward healing.